TEN YEARS AGO TODAY! MXA’S 2014 KAWASAKI KX250F RACE TEST

 (2) Engine.
 The KX250F powerplant remained unmolested, save for a tapered crankcase oil jet, which helps send an optimized stream of oil to the underside of the piston.
 The benefit of this upgrade is twofold–enhanced cooling and added durability.
 The digital fuel injection (DFI) remains unchanged.
 The KX250F is the only motocross bike to use two injectors to handle the job of feeding fuel to the engine.
 Kawasaki changed the positioning of the upstream injector in 2013 for greater power optimization, which aided in midrange and top-end gusto.
 Kawasaki boasts that the DFI fuel flow capacity is roughly 20 percent greater than on the KX450F.

 (3) Transmission.
 Kawasaki has been revising their transmission for many years.
 And so it goes for 2014.
 The KX250F has new transmission gears that feature four dogs instead of three for enhanced shifting smoothness.
-New shift fork grooves are added for more direct feel at the shifter.
+New shift fork grooves were added for more direct feel at the shifter.
 Kawasaki also revised the countershaft sprocket interface and retention design, using a nut and washer instead of a clip for more secure mounting, and to make it easier to change the countershaft sprocket.
 This is the same configuration that the KX450F uses.

 (4) Engine mounts.
 Professional race teams are constantly changing engine mounting plate thicknesses for rigidity and handling traits.
 Kawasaki is chasing the same benefits.
 The KX250F uses high-tensile steel engine-mount plates that are 29 percent thinner (3.2mm) than last year’s steel plates (4.5mm) for better rigidity balance and improved front-end grip.